Peace

 • Blocked energy may lead to feelings of guilt, repression, or creative blocks.

-3. Solar Plexus Chakra (Manipura):
+3. Solar Plexus Chakra (Power, Manipura):

 • Location: Upper abdomen